wso2/open-healthcare-docs/en/docs/fhir/guides/fhir-resource-api-template.md

             * -m [mode] - For this instance mode should be ***template***
             * -o [output directory] - Location of the generated Ballerina artifacts.
 If this path is not specified, the output will be written to the same directory from which the command is run.
             * --org-name - [Organization](https://ballerina.io/learn/package-references/#the-org-field) name of the Ballerina package/template to be generated.
             * --dependent-package - Fully qualified name of the published Ballerina package containing IG resources (eg: <org\>/<package\>).
 This option can be used to generate templates specifically for the resources in the given IG.
 The package name part of this value will be added as a prefix to the template name.

-    !!! notes
-            * While genertaing the templates, you can use  ***--included-profile*** or ***--excluded-profile*** to include and exclude whaterver profiles you want.
+The dependent package should be prior generated and pushed to the ballerina central.

     !!! notes
             You can find all the core packages of different fhir profiles in the [Ballerina central](https://central.ballerina.io/search?q=health.fhir.r4&sort=relevance%2CDESC&page=1&m=packages).